Blood pressure & Blueberries

 Good blood levels of Nitric oxide enable the sort of flexibility within arteries that better cope with changes in blood flow and pressure brought on by exertion.
 And it is the colourful pigments within Blueberries and other dark fruit, as well as vegetables like beetroot that maintain good levels of blood nitric oxide.
 This is important because if blood vessels become stiff, they can suffer damage in the form of micro-tears when blood is pumped through them with greater force.
 We can be aware of breathlessness when having to climb long stairs when an escalator is out of action, but we can’t see how our blood vessels react to the surge of pressure, brought about from increased blood-flow to fuel the muscles to climb the stairs.

 Of course micro-tears in stiff blood vessels will not be felt and will definitely go unseen.
-The immune system will repair any damage and patch up small tears but over time the resulting plaques reduce arterial flexibility and narrow the diameters of the blood vessels, raising blood pressure.
+The immune system will repair any damage and patch up small tears but over time the resulting build up of plaques reduce arterial flexibility and narrow the diameters of the blood vessels, raising blood pressure.

 Prevention is key – maintain arterial flexibility and climb those stairs with confidence by making blueberries and dark pigmented fruit and vegetables part of your daily diet, secure in the knowledge that evidence based research has shown they optimise blood flow, reduce blood pressure and lower the risk of cardiovascular disease.